-Bamessing is blessed with one of the largest clay deposit in the country resulting from its geographical location.
-The village is found at the foot of the Sabga hills in the North West region of Cameroon and it is one of the 13 villages that constitute the Ndop Plain.
-Artisanal clay mining is one of the main economic activity in this village and this involves women, youths and men providing them with self-employment.
-The clay that is mined is used in producing several products such as crafts; beads/necklace, flower jars, status, clay pots, water jars, tiles, bricks, stoves etc.
+Bamessing is blessed with one of the largest clay deposit in the country as a result of its geographical location.
+The village is found at the foot of the Sabga hills and it is one of the 13 villages that constitute the Ndop plain.
+Artisanal clay mining is one of the main economic activity in this village and this involves women, youths and men providing self-employment.
+The clay that is mined is used in producing several products such as crafts beads/necklace, flower jars, status, clay pots, water jars, tiles, bricks, stoves etc.

-Clay mining is one of the main economic activity in this village after farming.
+Clay mining is one of the main economic activity in this village after farming and this comprises of mostly women and youths.
 Primitive methods are used for the exploitation and the production of these clay products.
 Also the marketing of the finished products are often not coordinated thus resulting to low quality products, poor sales, environmental degradation, low production and exposure to health risk.
 The aim of this project therefore is to enhance the valorisation of clay products in Bamessing Village by formularizing the Clay Producers' groups.